-Homemade crispy capers with a salty crunch that elevate salads, grain bowls, and more - plus leftover infused oil for dressings.
+Homemade crispy capers with a salty crunch for salads, grain bowls, and more.
+Plus leftover infused oil for dressings.

 Why You'll Love Crispy Capers